openstack-archive/networking-vpp/README.rst

 much easier.
 We will walk you though all of it.

-If you are just interested in setting it up, you only need to understand the concept of a locator.VPP uses this name to identify the uplink interface on each compute node as the GPE underlay.
+If you are just interested in setting it up, you only need to understand the concept of a locator.
+VPP uses this name to identify the uplink interface on each compute node as the GPE underlay.
 If you are using devstack, just set the value of the variable "GPE_LOCATORS" to the name of the physnet that you want to use as the underlay interface on that compute node.

 Besides this, set the devstack variable "GPE_SRC_CIDR" to a CIDR value for the underlay interface.
 The agent will program the underlay interface in VPP with the IP/mask value you set for this variable.

 In the current implementation, we only support one GPE locator per compute node.

 These are the only two new settings you need to know to get GPE working.

 Also ensure, that you have enabled vxlan as one of the tenant_network_type settings and allocated some vni's in the vni_ranges.
 It is a good practice